 As a result they can act to this in different ways.
 Some will feel anger and may try to protect their sibling and stop the bullying, while others may feel afraid of getting bullied themselves if they try to step in.

-While it can be challenging for a child to have a brother or sister with a disability, it may also be a fantastic and positive experience.
+While it can be challenging for a child to have a brother or sister with a disability, it can also be a fantastic and positive experience.
 Many families actually find they are drawn closer by their shared experiences, as they bond and work together.

-However, if your child is having difficulty adjusting or coping, here are some suggestions which may help.
+If your child is having difficulty adjusting or coping, here are some suggestions which may help.

 It’s important that you make sure your child knows that each member of the family is equally as important.

-Try and spend some time together, just the two of you, doing something that they love!
+Try and spend some time together, just the two of you, doing something that they love.
 This may be as simple as cooking, going to the park, or grabbing an ice-cream – even just a few minutes a day will help them feel as if they are not always competing for attention.

 Being part of a sports team or club, and celebrating your child’s achievements through these can also help them to feel good, build their self-esteem, and express their individuality.

-If your child is worried about what others may think, talk through the reactions that people may have, and how this may make them feel – again it’s ok for them to feel upset!
+If your child is worried about what others may think, talk through the reactions that people may have, and how this may make them feel – again it’s ok for them to feel upset.

-Helping them to develop a response such as ‘John is just the same as everybody else, his body just works a little bit differently” can also help.
+Helping them to develop a response such as, “John is just the same as everybody else, his body just works a little bit differently” can also help.